-Texas Lemon Law Attorney
+Texas Lemon Law Attorneys

 Lemon laws vary throughout the United States, but they all have the same objective: protecting American consumers from defective vehicles.
 In addition to state laws, the federal Magnuson-Moss Warranty Act protects all American consumers–regardless of state.
 These laws give consumers and their attorneys the tools they need to pursue legal remedies and get compensation for their lemon vehicle.

 The Lemon Law in most states require a vehicle to have a “substantial defect” that is both covered by the warranty and not repairable after a reasonable number of repair attempts.
 Lemon law usually applies only to new or certified pre-owned cars; however, some states’ lemon laws cover used cars as well.
 In those states, the lemon law often applies to all lower mileage vehicles bought in the state or vehicles still covered by the original warranty at the time of purchase.

 Check out our Lemon Law FAQs page for additional information about lemon laws.

 A “substantial defect” is defined as a problem that affects the vehicle’s operation, value or safety, such as faulty brakes or steering.
 Defects including radio dials or door handles are considered “minor defects” and not covered by lemon laws.
 Often substantial defects are referred to in state law as “nonconformities,” because their existence prevents the vehicle from conforming to its warranty.